Holographic signatures of resolved cosmological singularities: Conclusion

 From a technical point of view, the relation of the results obtained using the geodesic approximation with the more established and general prescription of taking derivatives of the on shell action to compute the two-point function \cite{FreedmanCorrelationFunctionsIn} should be clarified, in particular its Lorentzian version \cite{SonMinkowskiSpaceCorrelators}.
 This may also be relevant to understand the fate of the finite distance pole in the two-point correlator for a 5d metric based on \eqref{eq:QuantumMetricZ}.
 We leave this question to future work.

-Conceptutally, our results are interesting since they give an example that AdS/CFT is the proper interface to ask the question of wether string theory, possibly in some limit, is related to other approaches to quantum gravity, for example loop quantum gravity.
+Conceptually, our results are interesting since they give an example that AdS/CFT is the proper interface to ask the question of wether string theory, possibly in some limit, is related to other approaches to quantum gravity, for example loop quantum gravity.
 Our current results show that there is no obvious inconsistency.
 However, to answer this question reliably (with non-perturbative string theory defined via its dual CFT), we need to first understand the dual CFT better, for example using lattice methods, which is another long term goal of us.
 We hope that our rather naive and basic computation so far can serve as a basis for further explorations of these questions and stimulate some discussion.
+Merging ideas from AdS/CFT and loop quantum gravity has certainly attracted some interest recently.
+For a selection of the relevant works, see \cite{FreidelReconstructingAdSCFT, BTTVIII, DittrichIsingModelFrom, BonzomDualityBetweenSpin, Bonzom3DHolography, BIV, SmolinHolographicRelationsIn, HanLoopQuantumGravityExact, DittrichQuasiLocalHolographic1, DittrichQuasiLocalHolographic2}.

 There are several obvious further directions to explore.
-We have considered only a specific form of the quantum corrected metric chosen for computational simplicity.
-It will be very interesting to check how the results derived here will differ once different non-singular metrics are employed, e.g. the ones derived in \cite{GuptQuantumGravitationalKasner}.
 Next to embeddings of cosmological spacetimes into AdS space, one could also consider black hole spacetimes.
-Here, significanlty less is known from loop quantum gravity (see \cite{AshtekarBlackHoleEvaporation} for a general expectation), but a simple ansatz in the spirit of equation \eqref{eq:QuantumMetric} for the resolved singularity may show an interesting behaviour in the dual theory.
+Here, significantly less is known from loop quantum gravity (see \cite{AshtekarBlackHoleEvaporation} for a general expectation), but a simple ansatz in the spirit of equation \eqref{eq:QuantumMetric} for the resolved singularity may show an interesting behaviour in the dual theory.
+Important guidance for constructing an explicit solution could be provided by \cite{ChamseddineNonsingularBlackHole}.
 Numerous AdS/CFT results in the classical gravity approximation such as \cite{KrausInsideTheHorizon, FidkowskiTheBlackHole} already exist and should provide a good starting point.
 Also, different bulk probes, such as minimal surfaces, are interesting to study, e.g. starting from \cite{EngelhardtEntanglementEntropyNear}.
+The problem of generic spacelike singularities may be approached by an appeal to the BKL conjecture \cite{BelinskiiOscillatoryApproachTo}, by which the relevance of the present results focussing on a single homogeneous Kasner patch may extended.